 Half Dancer (Beginner-Intermediate)

 Same pose without the wall.
 Catch the foot, square the hips, lift the leg behind you a moderate amount, and reach the front arm forward.
 The chest lifts slightly but there is no deep backbend yet.
-This is the sweet spot for building the balance strength and hip flexor length you will need for the full version.
+This is the sweet spot for building the balance strength and hip flexor length you'll need for the full version.
 Hold 15 to 20 seconds per side to start.

 Classical Natarajasana (Intermediate-Advanced)

 The full expression described in the step-by-step above.
 Leg kicks high behind you, chest lifts into a clear thoracic backbend, front arm extends at eye level.
 This is where most people should aim to spend their practice time once they can hold half dancer stable for 30 seconds per side.
-Do not skip to this version before the scaffolding is built.
+Don't skip to this version before the scaffolding is built.

 King Dancer Pose, Raja Natarajasana (Advanced-Expert)